LosesonWinson/CurrentSensor/README.md

 ### Creating a Budget

 ### Total Time Commitment
-This project can be completed fairly quickly if the schematic diagram is followed.
+This project can be completed quickly if the schematic diagram is followed.
-I would approximate 3 hours daily for 3-4 days should be required.
+I would approximate 3 hours daily for 2-3 days should be required.
 Throughout this project, PCB creation, soldering, connecting wires, and testing the code will be needed to test if the sensor successfully reads data.
 At the end of the project the sensor will be able to sense current.